Art in Parks

 Project

 Allegheny County Parks and the City of Pittsburgh Parks join forces to highlight the symbiotic relationship between art and parks.
-Their project, Art in Parks, will encourage the public to reimagine the way they interact with and enjoy public art in park spaces.
+Their project, Art in Parks, encourages the public to reimagine the way they interact with and enjoy public art in park spaces.

 Allegheny County has enhanced Hartwood Acres Park through the creation of a sculpture garden near the Hartwood Acres Mansion grounds.

-The City of Pittsburgh is working to create monumental signature large-scale interactive public works of art in each of the five RAD parks within the city.
+The City of Pittsburgh has created signature large-scale, interactive public works of art in each of the five RAD parks within the city.

 Progress